laoluadewoye/PKI_Practice_Python/CONFIG_GUIDE.md

       certificate cache.
 The first number (setting for root CAs) MUST BE NONE.
 All other numbers must be a time in the **MM:SS** time format.
    4) `cooldown_durs` is the detail that states how long a holder would wait before trying to send another message after a rejection or unexpected response.
-It can either be a number in seconds, or the word "none" in all lowercase.
+It must be a number in seconds.
    5) `timeout_durs` is the detail that states how long a holder would wait before timing out a sent message.
-It can either be a number in seconds, or the word "none" in all lowercase.
+It must be a number in seconds.
 6) The 11th detail is where the information generated during the program should be saved.
 A log of every network action is kept during runtime, and at the end or throughout the program, those logs can be saved as a CSV file.
 The filepath that is passed must be at least eight characters long and can either be a relative or absolute filepath.